amashaqi/AlmaReminderApp-Server/README.md

 running:

 * For starting the server change directory to AlmaReminder-Server then type npm run devStart
-* For running tests type npm run test
+* For running tests type change directory to AlmaReminder-Server then npm run test